bitsofcotton/randtools/README.md

 Some deep learning gets matrices on the result and after all, it's only a matrix.
 So with invariant meaning, with A\[x y\]\*(x\_0...y\_0...)^m-&gt;0 matrix, A\_0 y ~ - A\_1 x, with pseudo inverse on A\_0, y = B x + (x\_0...y\_0...)^(-m)&epsilon; on some, the result of them seems such matrix in ideal.
 So if we can find an (linear) invariant on the data series, we can define a (linear) mapping.
-And, the calculation on the computer has to define (linear) invariant if that is a deterministic one function recursive calculated result.
+And, the calculation on the computer has to define (linear) invariant if that is a deterministic one function recursive calculated result on some data length (can be large enough.).

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing